matilda-eriksson/matilda-eriksson.github.io/README.md

 Deployment Instructions
 ===============

-Remember to commit any changes / push to renores.
+- Remember to commit any changes / push to remotes.

+- There is only the `master` branch

+- A production version of index.php will automatically be copied into the build dir, from /deploy/files

+- The .htaccess file is same (and gets used) for both dev and prod

 Deploy using Phing.

     cd /path/to/code/repo
     phing deploy

 You'll then be prompted to choose which server to deploy to.
-You might need to run `a2ensite` on the remote server if the target server is anything other than production.
+There is no staging server, only production.